Connect with others who understand.

 • Eggs

-An HCM diagnosis does not mean you have to eat a bland diet.
+An HCM diagnosis doesn’t mean you have to eat a bland diet.
 There are lots of heart-healthy foods and recipes you can try.
-In addition to supporting your heart, eating well can also help you maintain a healthy weight.
+In addition to supporting your heart, eating well can help you maintain a healthy weight.

 Meal Planning

 When you’re having a busy day, it can be tempting to reach for less healthy options, like fast food or a candy bar.
-With a little planning and preparation, you may find that making healthy dietary choices is easier than you thought.
+But with a little planning and preparation, you may find that making healthy dietary choices is easier than you thought.

 Here are some meal-planning tips to consider: